CenturySturgeon/Notes/Notes/3_System_Design.md

   - Local Replication: Replication is local to each shard, meaning that the replicas of a shard only contain the data for that shard.
 This ensures that replicas are always in sync with their primary shard.

   - Scalability: This approach allows you to scale your database horizontally while maintaining efficient data access and redundancy within each shard.

+## Design Patterns

+Design patterns are reusable solutions to common problems that occur in software design.
+They provide a template or blueprint for solving specific issues, making it easier to build systems that are flexible, maintainable, and scalable.

+1. **Categories**: Design patterns are typically categorized into three main types:

+   - **Creational Patterns**: Deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+Examples include Singleton, Factory Method, and Abstract Factory.

+   - **Structural Patterns**: Focus on how classes and objects are composed to form larger structures.
+Examples include Adapter, Composite, and Proxy.

+   - **Behavioral Patterns**: Concerned with algorithms and the assignment of responsibilities between objects.
+Examples include Observer, Strategy, and Command.

+2. **Not a Finished Product**: Patterns are not code that you can just plug into your application.
+They are guidelines or best practices that help developers think about the design of their systems.

+3. **Facilitate Communication**: They provide a common vocabulary for developers, making it easier to discuss solutions to design problems.

+4. **Promote Reusability**: By using established patterns, developers can avoid reinventing the wheel and can rely on proven solutions.

+5. **Encourage Good Practices**: Many patterns encourage principles like separation of concerns, encapsulation, and adherence to SOLID principles, which help in creating cleaner, more maintainable code.

+### Example: Singleton Pattern

+To illustrate, consider the Singleton pattern.
+This pattern ensures that a class has only one instance and provides a global point of access to it.
+It's commonly used for managing shared resources, like database connections or configuration settings.

+In summary, design patterns are valuable tools in software development that help streamline design processes and foster collaboration among developers by providing well-understood, reusable solutions to common challenges.